HannaSyn/kottans-frontend/README.md

 ## <a name="git_collab">Git Collaboration</a>

 [Udacity couse](https://classroom.udacity.com/courses/ud456) about GitHub was not completely new for me, I've already known mostly things.
-I repeated and become more confident in knowlege about forks.
+I repeated and become more confident in knowledge about forks.
 To get commits from a source repository into forked repository on GitHub I need to:

 * Get the cloneable URL of the source repository